 We got into Amsterdam early in the morning.
 After the long wait in immigration we took the train to the hotel.
 We did our initial check-in, but because it was so early we had to wait until the afternoon to get our room.
 We left our luggage and decided to explore the central part of Amsterdam.
 We took the train to Amsterdam Centraal station.
 From there we started to wonder around the city.
 We first went through the Red Light district in the early morning.
 As we walked we saw a number of different bakeries; we decided to stop and get some cheesy bread.
 It was great to have so much choices in relation to cheese.
 With good cheese being expensive and limited in China, it was exciting to try so many different kinds of cheese!

 Our walk continued through the city.
 We didn’t really have an intended destination, but we just wanted to wander and experience the city.
 We ended walking through some neat neighborhoods, such as the Begijnhof.
 We eventually found our way at the Rijksmuseum and got to see some impressive examples of Dutch masters and decorative arts.
 The museum was amazing!
-To see some of Rembrandt’s most important painting was exciting.
+To see some of Rembrandt’s most important paintings was exciting.

 By the time we were done with the museum it was mid-afternoon.
 We went back to the hotel to finish check-in.
 When we got to the room we were both excited to go and take a shower and to take a short nap.